tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 **Welcome to the ANTI Spring 2024 EMT Basic initial education course!
 We are so excited to spend the next 7 days with you, teaching you to become skilled EMS providers.**

 **I have attached the syllabus to this email, take a moment to look at the schedule to see what we have planned.
 The first day of class will be tomorrow, Monday, February 9th.
-All classroom sessions will be from 1800 to 2400 and will be held in our very own ANTI classroom located at 065 S Inanis Dr, Hibbing, MN 55746.**
+All classroom sessions will be from 1800 to 2400 and will be held in our very own ANTI classroom.
+The address is listed in the syllabus.**

 **Just a reminder, this class is a hybrid educational experience requiring much self-guided learning as well as in-class participation.
 Extraordinary self-discipline and perseverance are imperative.
 Each day you will have assignments to be completed at home that will be due by the start of the following class.
 In-class there will be group activities to complete.**